Economy of Puerto Rico: History

-Puerto Rico, like many other countries, has transitioned from an agricultural economy to an industrial one.
+Puerto Rico, like many other economies, has transitioned from an agricultural economy to an industrial one.

 Pre-colonialism

 The economic history of Puerto Rico prior to the arrival of the Spaniards is not heavily documented.
 The part that is known about its inhabitants, the Taíno, is that their economy was a mixture of hunting and gathering with agriculture.
 They inhabited the island for centuries before the arrival of the Spanish in 1493 marked the beginning of their extinction.

 The Taíno captured and ate small animals, such as mammals, earthworms, lizards, turtles, and birds.
 Manatees were speared and fish were caught in nets, speared, poisoned, trapped in weirs, or caught with hook and line.
 Wild parrots were decoyed with domesticated birds, and iguanas were taken from trees and other vegetation.
 Livestock husbandry was not practiced as there were no large animals native to Puerto Rico that could be raised in an agricultural setting in order to produce commodities such as food, fiber or labor.

 Fields for important root crops, such as yuca, were prepared by heaping up mounds of soil, called conucos.
 This improved soil drainage and fertility, as well as delaying erosion, and it allowed for longer storage of crops in the ground.
 Other crops, such as corn, were raised in simple clearings created by slash-and-burn technique.
 Typically, conucos were three feet high and nine feet in circumference and were arranged in rows.
 The primary root crop was yuca/cassava, a woody shrub cultivated for its edible and starchy tuberous root.
 It was planted using a coa, a kind of hoe made completely from wood.
 Women processed the poisonous variety of cassava by squeezing it to extract the toxic juices.
 Then they would grind the roots into flour for baking bread.
 Batata (sweet potato) was another important root crop.

 Corn was cooked and eaten off the cob.
 The Taíno also grew squash, beans, peppers, peanuts and pineapples.
 Tobacco, calabashes (West Indian pumpkins) and cotton were grown around the houses.
 Other fruits and vegetables, such as palm nuts, guavas and Zamia roots were collected from the wild.